 The principal technical challenge of producing this video: I would be co-interviewing ten members of its Board of Trustees in a two day span using a single room.

 It would have been easy to use one position, to default to a step-and- repeat setup, but the prospect of ten talking heads materializing in front of an identical background for this high-profile video was unacceptable to me.
 Before the day of the shoot, I mapped out an exact order of spaces within the room I would use to give each interview a distinct background.
 During the five minutes between the interviews, I hustled to reposition my setup, dial in lighting, check backgrounds, and maintain a safely navigable set.

 Loud construction work on Fifth Avenue was kept out of the recording mix by using a mix of highly directional microphones, recording extensive room tone during quiet breaks, and some creative soundproofing to deflect and soften cracks and pops so they would be easier to remove in post-production.

-I used slider moves to add production value to the interviews and B-Roll, and shot in 2k for HD delivery to ensure a high-quality final output for a deliverable primarily deployed on the internet but also intended for large screen playback at a celebratory event.
+I used slider moves to add production value to the interviews and B-Roll, and shot wide open with prime lenses in 2k resolution for HD delivery to ensure a premium look and feel.
+Deliverables were primarily deployed on the internet but also intended for large screen projection at a celebratory event.

 The final cut pulls together voiceovers and photographic references to noteworthy highlights and accomplishments with the Trustees’ interviews, establishing how its consistent record of achievement has primed The CommonWealth Fund to improve health care policy in America throughout its next hundred years.